boobo94/boobo94.github.io/_posts/2021/09/2021-09-13-story-of-customenu.md

 ---
 title: The story of Customenu
 summary: A digital menu platform for restaurant.
-Here is the story of my new, but old, startup.
+It was the pandemic situation and in Romania new rules were coming for the restaurants businesses.
+That was the moment when I decided to start building this project.
 categories: startup
 tags: customenu startup story
 date: 2021-09-13 09:09:09 +0000